“I’m fine mom,” Red says. “Not a scratch on me.” Technically it’s a bite mark.

 Red frowns at him.
 “They probably still have friends, family, someone cares about them.”

-“What if they’re a murderer?
-What if they’re a serial killing psycho?”
+“What if they’re a mass murderer?
+Or a renegade?”

 “That’s… a different story…” Seeing Blue’s triumphant smile, Red sighs.
-“Okay, I’ll amend a bit: to me, most of the time, no pokemon’s life is as important as a random person’s, statistically speaking, since most people aren’t psychopathic murderers.”
+“Okay, fine, to me, most of the time, no pokemon’s life is as important as a random person’s, statistically speaking, since most people aren’t psychotic outlaws who train their pokemon to kill people.”
+Even helping hide or shelter a renegade is enough to get someone executed; if for whatever strange reason Red has to choose between a Renegade’s life and a pokemon’s, he might actually get charged himself for saving the renegade.

 Leaf watches Red for a bit, then nods slightly.
 “I believe you believe that.
 But I think you might feel differently once you’ve really bonded, spent a few months or years with your pokemon.”